nextairehorizon/E-Learning-Platform/Air Quality and Exposure/Module 6: Particulate Pollution, Analysis, Source Apportionment, and Long-Range Transport/readme.md

 ## Suggested citation / acknowledgement

-This module was prepared by NCSR “Demokritos” as part of the training material on particulate pollution, PM analysis, source apportionment and long-range transport.
+This module was prepared by NCSR “Demokritos” as part of the NextAIRE training material on particulate pollution, PM analysis, source apportionment and long-range transport.
 The material was developed by Manos Manousakas and includes lecture slides, student reading material and practical examples for air-quality research and training.